 Applicants living in Quebec are not eligible for the BOWP, since Quebec has its own provincial nomination process that is separate from the PNP system.
 If you’ve been living and working in Quebec and are applying for a federal PR program or are nominated by another province, then you will need to relocate out of the province to be eligible for a bridging open work permit.

 You can apply for a BOWP online or on paper.
-Processing times are currently 98 days for online applications and 105 days for paper applications.
+The average processing time for the open work permit is currently 98 days for online applications and 105 days for paper applications.
 You may also need to submit biometrics such as a photo and fingerprints if you haven’t already, which may extend your processing time.

 Regardless of which visa you’re applying for, you’ll need to submit your electronic application for permanent residency (e-APR) before you can apply for a BOWP.